 A little taste of one of my favorite songs, I’m One, a song that always spoke to me:

 So this is just say, after all these years, the music still matters (at least to me).
 I find meaning still in the old stuff.
 Going to the concert meant so much for the memories, old and new, and for being able to enjoy music with others

-The Who Are We (statement, not question) by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Who Are We (statement, not question) by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.